SegaWorld operated in central London between 1996 and 1999, and was the largest indoor theme park in the world.

 The partners negotiated with Sega to open an indoor theme park.
-At the time Sega, along with Nintendo, dominated the world video gaming scene, and Sonic the Hedgehog was at the peak of its popularity.
+At the time Sega, along with Nintendo, dominated the video gaming market, and Sonic the Hedgehog was at the peak of his popularity.
 Sega would operate the park rent-free, with the landlords receiving a half share of the profits.

 SegaWorld had already received a “light launch” in Bournemouth, with a £3 million video game arcade that opened in July 1993.
 After the London SegaWorld opened, the Bournemouth park’s name was changed to “Sega Park” to avoid confusion.